-We pursue happiness and we find it in food, drink or some Relationship.
-Some find it in sex and on goes the list of things that people seek to fill the happiness void.
-On some occasions, we bend others to meet our needs.
+We pursue happiness and we find it in food, drink or some relationship.
+Some find it in sex and on goes the list of things that people seek to fill the unhappiness void.
+On some occasions, we try to influence others to meet our needs.
 It’s amazing what we do to make ourselves happy.
 People of Jesus’ day weren’t any different than we are today or put another way the people of Jesus’ day are just like us today.
 Human nature has not changed.
 If we look at the gospels we will see ourselves in the gospels.

 They were all amazed, so that they debated among themselves, saying, “What is this?
 A new teaching with authority!
 He commands even the unclean spirits, and they obey Him.”
 Mark 1:27 (NASB)

 The people were stunned at what they were seeing and experiencing.
 So what happened?
 Verse 28 says,

 Immediately the news about Him spread everywhere into all the surrounding district of Galilee.
 Mark 1:28 (NASB)

 News about Jesus just went everywhere.
 Subsequently, the gospel records that massive crowds came to Christ.

 In Matthew 4:24 we’re told,

 The news about Him spread throughout all Syria; and they brought to Him all who were ill, those suffering with various diseases and pains, demoniacs, epileptics, paralytics; and He healed them.
 Large crowds followed Him from Galilee and the Decapolis and Jerusalem and Judea and from beyond the Jordan.
 Matthew 4:24-25 (NASB)